 - Utilize the knowledge with selling skills to identify opportunities, overcome objections, and build relationships

-- Develop and implement new company process’s to ensure quality results and safety.
+- Develop and implement new company processes to ensure quality results and safety.

 - Provide expert knowledge to the customer to safely complete each project on time and with budget

-- Answered a high volume of inbound sales inquires for residential and commercial accounts
+- Answered a high volume of inbound sales inquiries for residential and commercial accounts

 - Meticulous in the recording of all customer information, as well as information about calls and sales outcomes